OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

 All requests made to external services should be analyzed if any sensitive information is embedded into them.
-By using an interception proxy, we can try to investigate the traffic from the app to the 3rd party endpoints.
+By using an interception proxy, you can try to investigate the traffic from the app to the 3rd party endpoints.
 When using the app all requests that are not going directly to the server where the main function is hosted should be checked, if any sensitive information is sent to a 3rd party.
 This could be for example PII (Personal Identifiable Information) in a tracker or ad service.

 ### Testing for Sensitive Data in the Keyboard Cache

-In order to simplify keyboard input by providing autocorrection, predicative input, spell checking, etc., most of keyboard input by default is cached in `/private/var/mobile/Library/Keyboard/dynamic-text.dat`.
+In order to simplify keyboard input several options are offered to users, like providing autocorrection or spell checking.
+Most of the keyboard input is cached by default in `/private/var/mobile/Library/Keyboard/dynamic-text.dat`.

-This behavior is achieved by means of [UITextInputTraits protocol](https://developer.apple.com/reference/uikit/uitextinputtraits "UIText​Input​Traits protocol"), which is adopted by UITextField, UITextView and UISearchBar.
-Keyboard caching is influenced by following properties:
+Keyboard caching is achieved by [UITextInputTraits protocol](https://developer.apple.com/reference/uikit/uitextinputtraits "UIText​Input​Traits protocol"), which is adopted by UITextField, UITextView and UISearchBar and is influenced by the following properties:

 - `var autocorrectionType: UITextAutocorrectionType` determines whether autocorrection is enabled or disabled during typing.
 With autocorrection enabled, the text object tracks unknown words and suggests a more suitable replacement candidate to the user, replacing the typed text automatically unless the user explicitly overrides the action.
 The default value for this property is `UIText​Autocorrection​Type​Default`, which for most input methods results in autocorrection being enabled.
 - `var secureTextEntry: BOOL` identifies whether text copying and text caching should be disabled and in case of UITextField hides the text being entered.
 This property is set to `NO` by default.